ROBERT SIEGEL, Host:

 SMITH: So the wartime Congress said enough, and it delegated the hard part.
 Hey, Treasury Department, they said, you borrow whatever you have to in order to cover our spending, OK?
 But Don Ritchie says that Congress was wary about giving too much power over to the Treasury.

-Mr. RITCHIE: They knew they had to do it.
+SMITH: They knew they had to do it.
 There was an urgency to it.
-But one way to control it of course was to say you have a cap, there's -you just can't go beyond that limit.
+But one way to control it of course was to say you have a cap, there's - you just can't go beyond that limit.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.